DanialBeg/DanialBeg/README.md

 ### Hello! 👋

-I'm a Software Engineer at BAE Systems.
+I'm currently pursuing my Master's of Science in Computer Science @ UCI.
+I'm also working as a Software Engineer at BAE Systems.

 Feel free to reach out if you would like to connect!